kneeraazon404/FoodandBeverage/README.md

 # FoodandBeverage
- A website for food and beverage nepal lint to the site : foodandbeveragenepal.media
+ A website for food and beverage nepal lint to the site : https://foodandbeveragenepal.media